-Vertical Spacing: Equalize the vertical spacing between a column of three or more selected controls.
+Vertical Spacing: Adjust the vertical spacing between two or more selected controls.

-Horizontal Spacing: Equalize the horizontal spacing between a row of three or more selected controls.
+Horizontal Spacing: Adjust the horizontal spacing between two or more selected controls.

-10. With the two buttons still selected, open the Properties window and set the ForeColor property to blue.
+10. With the two buttons still selected, activate the Properties window and set the Fore-Color property to blue.